-COUNTS 1-2 (MURDER, CRUEL TREATMENT)
+COUNTS 1-2

+(MURDER, VIOLENCE TO LIFE AND PERSON)

-39. Several times during the course of their combat activities with the HVO and the HV in central Bosnia in 1993, ABiH 3rd Corps forces killed and seriously wounded surrendered HVO soldiers and/or Bosnian Croat and Bosnian Serb civilians.
-These killings by ABiH 3rd Corps forces after attacks on towns and villages include but are not limited to executions and massacres in the following villages:
+59. Several times, during the course of their combat activities with the HVO in central Bosnia between January 1993 and January 1994 ABiH 3rd Corps forces killed and seriously wounded surrendered HVO soldiers and / or Bosnian Croat and Bosnian Serb civilians.
+These killings by ABiH 3rd Corps forces after attacks on towns and villages include, but are not limited to the executions and massacres in the following villages:

-a.
-Dusina:
+(a) Dusina:

-- (aa) The execution on 26 January 1993 of the Bosnian Serb civilian Vojislav STANISIC and the following five surrendered HVO soldiers after troops of the 7th Muslim Mountain Brigade, the 303rd Mountain Brigade, and the 17th Krajina Mountain Brigade had launched the attack on Dusina Zenica Municipality: Niko KEGELJ, Stipo KEGELJ, Vinko KEGELJ, Pero LJUBICIC, and Augustin RADOS: - (ab) The killing of the surrendered HVO soldier Zvonko RAJIC by Serif PATKOVIC, the then commander of the 2nd Battalion of the 7th Muslim Mountain Brigade, after the attack on Dusina Zenica Municipality;
+- (aa) The execution on 26 January 1993 of the Bosnian Serb civilian Vojislav STANISIC and the following five surrendered HVO soldiers after troops of the 7th Muslim Mountain Brigade, the 303rd Mountain Brigade, and the 17th Krajina Mountain Brigade had launched the attack on Dusina Zenica Municipality: Niko KEGELJ, Stipo KEGELJ, Vinko KEGELJ, Pero LJUBICIC, and Augustin RADOS; - (ab) The killing of the surrendered HVO soldier Zvonko RAJIC by Serif PATKOVIC, the then commander of the 2nd Battalion of the 7th Muslim Mountain Brigade, after the attack on Dusina Zenica Municipality;

-b.
-Miletici:
+(b) Miletici:

-The killing on 24 April 1993 of the following four surrendered HVO soldiers after troops of both the 7th Muslim Mountain Brigade and the 306th Mountain Brigade had launched the attack on Miletici - Travnik Municipality: Franjo PAVLOVIC, Tihomir PAVLOVIC, Vlado PAVLOVIC, and Anto PETROVIC;
+The killing on 24 April 1993 of the following four surrendered HVO soldiers after troops of the 306th Mountain Brigade had launched the attack on Miletici ...Travnik Municipality: Franjo PAVLOVIC, Tihomir PAVLOVIC, Vlado PAVLOVIC, and Anto PETROVIC;

-c.
-Maline / Bikosi:
+(c) Maline / Bikosi: